 Afterwards, “JAMSComponent” can be selected as a file type when creating a new class.

 In order to run JAMS, the jams-starter project is selected as main project (Run -> Set Main Project in the NetBeans menu).
-The jams-starter project does not contain any JAVA sources but serves as an entry point for starting JAMS.
-For this purpose, it contains three predefined starter configurations, i.e.
+The jams-starter project does not contain any Java sources but serves as an entry point for building and starting JAMS.
+For the latter purpose, it contains three predefined starter configurations, i.e.